datacamp-content-public/courses-m23-summer-prep-programming/chapter10.md

 `@instructions`
-Write a program that prints We like Python's turtles!
+Write a program that prints "We are M23!""
 100 times.

 `@hint`